askeggs9009/Roassistantv3/STRIPE_SETUP_INSTRUCTIONS.md

 # Stripe Setup Instructions

+✅ **SETUP COMPLETE!** All price IDs have been configured in the backend.

-The Stripe MCP had authentication issues, so you'll need to manually create the products and prices in your Stripe Dashboard.
+The Stripe MCP had authentication issues, so the products and prices were manually created in the Stripe Dashboard.

 ## Products to Create